apache/hertzbeat/README.md

 * Combines **monitoring, alarm, and notification** features into one platform, and supports monitoring for web service, program, database, cache, os, webserver, middleware, bigdata, cloud-native, network, custom and more.
 * Easy to use and agentless, offering full web-based operations for monitoring and alerting with just a few clicks, all at zero learning cost.
-* Makes protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, allowing you to collect any metrics by simply configuring the template `YML` file online.
+* Makes protocols such as `Http, Jmx, Ssh, Snmp, Jdbc, Prometheus` configurable, allowing you to collect any metrics by simply configuring the template `YML` file online.
 Imagine being able to quickly adapt to a new monitoring type like K8s or Docker simply by configuring online with HertzBeat.
 * High performance, supports horizontal expansion of multi-collector clusters, multi-isolated network monitoring and cloud-edge collaboration.
 * Provides flexible alarm threshold rules and timely notifications delivered via  `Discord` `Slack` `Telegram` `Email` `Dingtalk` `WeChat` `FeiShu` `Webhook` `SMS` `ServerChan`.